TheMightyGit/rssole/README.md

 ## Background

-I miss Google Reader, it put me in charge of how I triaged information.
+I miss Google Reader and the way it put me in charge of how I triaged information.
 One place, one interface.
 When it was discontinued in 2013 I tried a few alternatives but nothing really stuck.
 With the growth of Twitter at the time I could get some aspect of what I lost, and so it was for many years.
-However, between 2013 and the 2020 Twitter greatly lessened my ability to control how I consumed information.
+However, between 2013 and 2020 Twitter greatly lessened my ability to control how I consumed information.

 A few years on from leaving Twitter I realised I'd gone back to jumping between various sites to scan their headlines, maintaining that list of sites purely in my head.